Zeger Bernhard van Espen

-Zeger Bernhard van Espen (Espenius) (born at Leuven, 9 July 1646; died at Amersfoort, Netherlands, 2 October 1728) was a Belgian canonist, who supported Gallican theories and was an ardent upholder of secular power against religious authority.
+Zeger Bernhard van Espen (Espenius) (9 July 1646 at Leuven – 2 October 1728 at Amersfoort, Netherlands) was a Belgian canonist, who supported Gallican theories and was an ardent upholder of secular power against religious authority.
 Van Espen is generally classed among the ablest writers on ecclesiastical law.

 Life

 He completed his higher studies at old University of Louvain, became priest in 1673, and doctor of civil and canon law in 1675.
-He soon began to teach canon law at the University where he was obliged to lecture only for six weeks during the summer vacation; the professor might explain one or other important chapter of the decretals, at his choice.
+He soon began to teach canon law at the university where he was obliged to lecture only for six weeks during the summer vacation; the professor might explain one or other important chapter of the decretals, at his choice.
 He never accepted any other chair at the university, and he resigned even this position in order to devote himself entirely to study.

-Van Espen was a lucid and clarifying expositor of the discipline of the ancient Church.
+Espen was a lucid and clarifying expositor of the discipline of the ancient Church.
 He is accused, not without reason, of having borrowed considerably from the works of his predecessors, notably from Louis Thomassin.
 He collected the most recent legislative decisions of the Church and discussed them with judgment.
 He showed with precision the special canon law of Belgium.
 Pope Benedict XIV recognized his authority in this matter.

-The Jansenist quarrels led to Van Espen's ruin.
+The Jansenist quarrels led to Espen's ruin.
 On being consulted by the Catholics of Holland with regard to the ordination of the Bishop of Utrecht, Cornelius Steenoven, he pronounced in favour of this ordination, which had been performed without the authorization of the Holy See.
-An attempt has been made to justify Van Espen's conduct in this matter, on the ground that he merely declared that episcopal ordination performed by a single bishop was valid.
+An attempt has been made to justify Espen's conduct in this matter, on the ground that he merely declared that episcopal ordination performed by a single bishop was valid.
 This was not the whole question, nor was it indeed the principal question, viz. to determine whether an episcopal ordination, performed without the pope's consent, was admissible.

 His action in this matter led to his suspension a divinis by the Bishop of Mechlin.
 The latter summoned him to make a declaration of orthodox faith.
-At the order of the civil power, the University of Leuven condemned and deprived Van Espen of his university functions in 1728.
+At the order of the civil power, the University of Leuven condemned and deprived Espen of his university functions in 1728.

 In the meantime he fled, and took refuge first at Maastricht, and afterwards at Amersfoort, where he found protection in the Jansenist community, and where he died.
-The Augustinian Bernardus Désirant, professor at the old University of Leuven, was accused of fabricating false documents in the controversy with Van Espen (the "Forgery of Louvain").
+The Augustinian Bernardus Désirant, professor at the old University of Leuven, was accused of fabricating false documents in the controversy with Espen (the "Forgery of Louvain").
 Désirant was condemned by the academical authorities and banished forever from his native country.